splunk/public-o11y-docs/gdi/opentelemetry/zero-config.rst

      - No
      - Yes
    * - .NET
-     - Yes
+     - No
      - Yes
      - No
    * - NodeJS
-     - No
+     - Preview
      - No
-     - Yes
+     - Preview

 To get started with automatic instrumentation for your applications, see the following pages: